Tour of the White Mountains

 All volunteers should be prepared to spend quality time in the outdoors.
 Please remember to bring proper clothing, food & water, sunscreen, and an open mind.
 Everyone tends to agree; participating in an Epic Rides event at any level provides memories that last a lifetime!

 Epic Rides Staff & the ever-loving mountain bike community!

-All 24 Hours in the Old Pueblo Results are live and typically appear within 5 minutes after the participant crosses the finish line.
+All Tour of the White Mountains Results are live and typically appear within 5 minutes after the participant crosses the finish line.

-If you have any questions or wish to appeal your results, please email us with as much information as possible including Rider Name, Rider Number, Estimated Finish Time and GPS file if available.
+If you have any questions or wish to appeal your results, please email us with as much information as possible including Rider Name, Rider Number, Distance, DOB, Estimated Finish Time, and GPS file if available.

-Two weeks after the event, results are etched in stone (no, really –we have a person with a hammer and chisel…).
-Kidding aside: please bring any concerns to us immediately (again, email is best), and we will address them expeditiously.
+Two weeks after the event, results are etched in stone (no, really –we have a guy with a hammer and chisel…) Kidding aside: please bring any concerns to us immediately (again, email is best), and we will address them expeditiously.